dbt-labs/dbt-core/CONTRIBUTING.md

 ## About this document

 There are many ways to contribute to the ongoing development of `dbt-core`, such as by participating in discussions and issues.
-We encourage you to first read our ["Expectations for Open Source Contributors"](https://docs.getdbt.com/docs/contributing/oss-expectations).
+We encourage you to first read our higher-level document: ["Expectations for Open Source Contributors"](https://docs.getdbt.com/docs/contributing/oss-expectations).

 The rest of this document serves as a more granular guide for contributing code changes to `dbt-core` (this repository).
 It is not intended as a guide for using `dbt-core`, and some pieces assume a level of familiarity with Python development (virtualenvs, `pip`, etc).
-Specific code snippets in this guide assumes you are using macOS or Linux and are comfortable with the command line.
+Specific code snippets in this guide assume you are using macOS or Linux and are comfortable with the command line.

-If you get stuck, we're happy to help--drop us a line in the `#dbt-core-development` channel on [slack](https://community.getdbt.com).
+If you get stuck, we're happy to help!
+Drop us a line in the `#dbt-core-development` channel in the [dbt Community Slack](https://community.getdbt.com).

 ### Notes